Get

 The 3 Tips to Prevent Your Dog From Gaining Too Much Weight in Winter

 While every dog has their unique journey in terms of weight management, there are initial steps you can take that help most dogs lose or maintain weight.
-For more specific advice regarding your pet’s needs, we strongly advise making an appointment with your vet to receive personal guidance.
+For more specific advice regarding your pet’s needs, we strongly advise making an appointment with a vet to receive personal guidance.

 1. Keep an Active Routine